 4 Review of Archaeological/Heritage Impact

-The proposal is restricted to the provision of new permitted uses under the current zoning overlay at the place.
-No physical intervention, including sub-surface disruption, is proposed.
+The proposal is restricted to a planning proposal seeking the additional permitted uses of office premises and medical centre at the place.
+No physical intervention, including sub-surface disruption, is proposed as part of this planning application.